ibm-cloud-docs/event-notifications/en-release-notes.md

 Looking for {{site.data.keyword.cloud_notm}} status, platform announcements, security bulletins, or maintenance notifications?
 See [{{site.data.keyword.cloud_notm}} status](https://cloud.ibm.com/status?selected=status).
 {: note}

+## 25 May 2023
+{: #event-notifications-May2523}
+{: release-note}

+Support for collecting failed events details
+:  Collecting failed events helps you to identify which messages have failed and can take remedial action.
+For more information, see [Collect failed events](/docs/event-notifications?topic=event-notifications-en-cfe-integrations).

 ## 21 Apr 2023
 {: #event-notifications-Apr2123}